datasparq-intelligent-products/houston-quickstart-python/google-cloud/README.md

 ## Start a Mission

 1. Start a mission by calling the cloud function with a parameter stage="start".
-We can either use the 'testing' feature on the Cloud Console, or call the trigger uri directly with bash.
-If using the Cloud Console, paste the following JSON into the 'triggering event' text area:
+For convenience, we can use the Cloud Console to send a Pub/Sub message.
+Go to [console.cloud.google.com/cloudpubsub](https://console.cloud.google.com/cloudpubsub) and click on the _houston-cloud-function-topic_ topic.

+2. Click _Publish message_ and paste the following into the message body:
    ```json
    {"stage": "start"}
    ```

+3. Click _Publish_.
+This will immediately trigger the cloud function.

 2. Go to the [Houston Dashboard](https://callhouston.io/dashboard) and check the active (or possibly already finished) mission.